 Everyone in the organization works to accomplish these milestones.

 - First committed member from another country

-- First committed member from a different kind of organization
+- First committed member from a different kind of public organization

 - Secure budget with committed resources (led by members)

 - Assessment started for a codebase suggested by every committed member